arthursw/launcher/specs.md

 # Alternatively, it is possible to provide a pyproject.toml file:
 # env = environmentManager.createFromConfig("numpy_env", "path/to/pyproject.toml")

-# This will be executed in the environment, by creating a bash or powershell script which activates the env and executes the commands (here )
+# This will be executed in the environment, by creating a bash or powershell script which activates the env and executes the commands
+env.execute_commands(["python downloaded_sources/install.py"])
+# Or to launch the app
-env.executeCommands(["python downloaded_sources/main.py"])
+# env.execute_commands(["python downloaded_sources/main.py"])
 ```

+For information purpose, the wetlands library is symlkinked at the root : you can check `./wetlands/docs/`, `./wetlands/examples/` or `./wetlands/src/` to know more about Wetlands.

 ## Proxy settings